aferodeveloper/afero-devdocs/docs/afPro-UART-S.md

 This page describes a single path through the UART protocol, the minimum required for an MCU to communicate over UART.
 The full explanation is covered in [afPro UART Protocol - How It Works](../afPro-UART) and includes all the corner cases.

 The high-level interactions between the MCU and ASR are outlined below in [Protocol Flow](../afPro-UART-S/#protocol-flow).
-The details of each interaction are described in the second section, [Procedure Descriptions](../afPro-UART-S/#protocol-procedures).
+The details of each interaction are described in the second section, [Protocol Procedures](../afPro-UART-S/#protocol-procedures).
 The last section, [Attribute Data](../afPro-UART-S/#attribute-data), provides a handy worksheet for defining and mapping attributes to protocol messages, illustrated with our smart toaster oven data model from [Great Attribute Modeling](../AttrModel).

 ## Protocol Flow